salidas-mayor-potencia-arduino-transistor-bjt

 To perform actions, processors delegate to amplification stages or drivers, which act as adapters between the power level used in the controller and that required by the actuator.

-One of the simplest and most common ways to perform this adaptation is by using transistors.
-There are two main families of transistors: BJT (bipolar junction transistor), which were the first to appear, and FET (field effect transistor).
+One of the simplest and most common ways to perform this adaptation is the use of transistors.
+There are two main families of transistors.
+BJT transistors (bipolar junction transistor), which were the first to appear, and FET transistors (field effect transistor).

-In this entry we will learn to use BJT transistors to handle larger loads than we can manage with Arduino’s digital or analog outputs.
+In this post, we will learn to use BJT transistors to handle larger loads than we can handle with Arduino’s digital or analog outputs.

-In the next entry, we will see how to do this with MOSFET transistors, a subfamily of FET transistors.
+In the next post, we will see how to do this with MOSFET transistors, a sub-family of FET transistors.

 Transistors are electronic devices that form the basis of modern electronics.

-In very brief terms, we find two distinct applications or modes of operation.
+In a very summarized way, we find two different applications or modes of operation.

 There are many models of transistors, each with different electrical characteristics, to meet the various needs of our electrical circuits.
-Therefore, an important part of the design phase when using a transistor is the choice of the appropriate model.
+Therefore, an important part of the design phase when using a transistor is choosing the appropriate model.

 Externally, the same transistor can be manufactured in different standard packages.
-Normally, larger packages allow for better heat dissipation and, therefore, better support for higher currents.
+Typically, larger packages allow for better heat dissipation and, therefore, can handle higher currents better.

 arduino-transistor-bjt-componente